web_0310 copy.jpg

 Yale University Online Alumni Community

-Through this site, students can access Cross Campus, a networking, community-building, and mentoring program.
-In addition, alumni can access both the Yale Online Alumni Directory and Cross Campus.
+Through this page, students can access the Yale Online Alumni Directory as well as Cross Campus, a networking, community-building, and mentoring program.

 LinkedIn